-By 2030, annual rainfall in South Australia is projected to decrease by 2-5 per cent relative to the climate around 1990 (Figure 1).
+By 2030, annual rainfall in Victoria is projected to decrease by up to 5% relative to the climate around 1990 (Figure 1).

-By 2070, a decrease of 5-10 per cent is most likely under a low greenhouse gas emission scenario, or a 10-20 per cent decrease under a high-emission scenario.
+By 2070, a decrease of 5-10% is most likely under a low greenhouse gas emission scenario, or a 10-20% decrease under a high emission scenario.
 Winter and spring rainfall is likely to decrease, whereas changes in summer and autumn rainfall are less certain.